 My point with all of this is that everything was very different for us there.
 True, it was a fantastic, memorable experience, but the actual transition from our old life to our new was quite bumpy, at best.

 Well, it turned out it wasn’t quite that easy for me.
-Even though we were now living in the most beautiful place I had ever seen, I really missed what we’d left behind.
-I missed our family, our friends, our church, our tiny house on the hill, my garden, and our little town.
+Even though we were now living in the most beautiful place I had ever seen, I found that I seriously missed what we’d left behind.
+I missed our family, our friends, our church, our tiny house on the hill, my garden, and our little hometown.
 Pretty much our whole life.

 We had left our whole life back there.

-But what was curiously most difficult for me, was that I missed the sound of my name being called out in a crowd, turning around and spotting a smiling face looking my way.
-There were none of those in this new place.
+But what was curiously most difficult for me, was that I missed the sound of my name being called out in a crowd.
+I missed turning around and spotting a smiling face looking my way.
+There were none of that in this new place.
 And it hurt.